 These people who act so entitled assume deep down that everything has been given to them as their white birthright—but they are not noble.
 Of course, they have enjoyed the benefits of systemic racism and white privilege which has helped perpetuate their delusion of aristocratic superiority.
 And they have used Blacks to stifle their anxieties at their inception by persuading themselves that their place in the world has been marked out in advance, that it awaits them, and that tradition gives them the right to occupy it.
 No matter what they do they remain at the top; no matter what the Blacks do they remain at the bottom.
 To this end, they find the existence of Blacks absolutely necessary.
 Otherwise to whom would they be superior?
 But time goes by and then, much to their surprise and dismay, they find their much deserved success elusive.
 Most of them realize they possess neither land, nor house, nor castle, having only some ready cash and a few securities in the bank.
 They become afflicted with existential anxiety.
-But, rather than face their freedom, take responsibility, and grow as authentic human beings, they seek to stabilize their fixed status through racist acts that will vindicate their superiority.
+But, rather than face their freedom, take responsibility, and grow as authentic human beings, they seek to stabilize their fixed status through racist ideas and acts that vindicate their image of superiority.
 Many of these acts, made out of desperation, are as reckless as they are self-defeating as current events have shown.
 It is important to remember that if it is not Blacks it will be the immigrants or some other group they will hate for stealing what they think is rightfully theirs.
 Thus we see that white entitlement is, in short, a fear of the human condition.